God’s mother tongue

 Nothing is meaningful in and of itself.
 Everything has a “more-to-it-ness”.
 It has to point to something else, something bigger than itself, to fulfill its created purpose.
 To understand metaphor is to see things so clearly that you peer right through them to the deeper things they’re trying to show us.

 The world is the world, until “all the world’s a stage…” (Shakespeare).
-A stair is a stair, until it “life ain’t been no crystal stair…” (Langston Hughes).
+A stair is a stair, until “life ain’t been no crystal stair…” (Langston Hughes).
 A bank is a bank, until “the bank of justice is bankrupt” (MLK).
 A vine is a vine, until Jesus is “the True Vine, and you are the branches” (John 15:5).

 Metaphor is the foundation of meaning.
 Everything we understand finds its full expression as metaphor.
 Metaphors are a wildly unendangered species.
 You can’t turn your head without one (or a dozen) being in your line of sight.
 To ignore their existence would be to dullen your own.